-- · Install Sipwise C5 as explained in chapter 2. - Restore the /etc/ngcp-config/ directory and the /etc/mysg//sipwise.cnf file from the backup, overwriting your local files. - · Restore the database from the latest MySQL dump. - · Apply the changes to bring the original configuration into effect:
+- Install Sipwise C5 as explained in chapter 2. - Restore the /etc/ngcp-config/ directory from the backup, overwriting your local files. - Restore mysql.encryption.key in constants.yml if new MariaDB instance/binlogs were encrypted (DB is encrypted by default).
+See the detailed information in MariaDB data restoration remarks. - · Restore the database from the latest MySQL dump. - Apply the changes to bring the original configuration into effect: